Whitikahu: Geology

 Pukemokemoke hill is formed of greywacke of the Jurassic Manaia Hill Group (shown as Jm on map).
-The rest of the Whitikahu area is largely on a drained peat bog, which lies on ash from Lake Taupo.
+The rest of the Whitikahu area is largely on a drained peat bog, which lies on ash from Lake Taupō.

 Taupiri Fault is an inferred fault separating the peat from the Taupiri Range.
 Seismic testing in 2017 added evidence of the fault's position.

 Whitikahu is at the north end of an alluvial fan of the ash, which drops about 60 m (200 ft) from Karapiro.

-After the Oruanui eruption, some 26,500 years ago, Lake Taupo was about 145 m (476 ft) above the present lake.
+After the Oruanui eruption, some 26,500 years ago, Lake Taupō was about 145 m (476 ft) above the present lake.
 Around 22,500 years ago the ash dam eroded rapidly and the lake fell about 75 m (246 ft) in a few weeks, creating a series of massive floods.
 The ash they carried formed the main Hinuera Surface (Q2a) into the fan.

-From then until about 17,600 years ago the Waikato would have been about 25 m (82 ft) higher than at present due to aggradation, resulting from remobilisation of pyroclastic material from Taupo, deposited as well-bedded, creamy-white pumice sands, silts and gravels with charcoal fragments.
+From then until about 17,600 years ago the Waikato would have been about 25 m (82 ft) higher than at present due to aggradation, resulting from remobilisation of pyroclastic material from Taupō, deposited as well-bedded, creamy-white pumice sands, silts and gravels with charcoal fragments.

 One of its channels from that period followed the Mangawara Stream via the present air-gap at Mangawara.
 This earlier gorge was buried beneath alluvium but has since been partly re-exposed by the Mangawara Stream as the Waikato has deepened Taupiri gorge.

 The Waikato eroded its present valley for about 3,500 years, at a time when the sea was around 100 m (330 ft) below its present level.
 The Walton Sub-Group (eQa) of pumiceous fine- grained sand and silt with interbedded peat, pumiceous gravelly sand, diatomaceous mud, and non-welded ignimbrite and tephra formed low hills, up to 50 m above the Hamilton Basin plain, on and around which younger sediments have been deposited.
 In this area they are named the Puketoka Formation.
 It is highly pumiceous, and, due to silica case-hardening, is able to form vertical bluffs, now weathered, eroded, dissected and largely buried by younger sediments.

 Taupo Formation (Q1a) was laid down in the trench cut through the Hinuera surface.
 Taupo Formation alluvium is the top layer on which most of the peat bogs formed.